 Subsistence Halibut Fishing in Alaska

-Subsistence halibut is halibut caught by a rural resident or a member of an Alaska Native tribe for direct personal or family consumption as food, sharing for personal or family consumption as food, or customary trade.
+Subsistence halibut is halibut caught by a rural resident or a member of an Alaska Native tribe for direct personal or family consumption as food, sharing, or customary trade.

 - Overview (Small Entity Compliance Guide)

 Before fishing under the subsistence halibut regulations, eligible fishermen must obtain a Subsistence Halibut Registration Certificate (SHARC).
 Special permits for community harvest, ceremonial, and educational purposes also are available to qualified Alaska communities and Alaska Native Tribes.
 Permit holders must comply with SHARC registration and reporting processes.

 - How to Replace or Renew a SHARC

 - Permit applications and Reporting Forms

 Regulations to implement subsistence halibut fishing were published in the Federal Register on April 15, 2003, and became effective May 15, 2003.